communitybridge/easycla/docs/getting-started.md

 * **Gerrit individual** contributor: [sign an Individual Contributor License Agreement](Contribute-to-a-Gerrit-Project.md).

-#### CLA Manager
+#### Corporate CLA Manager
-You are a _CLA manager_ if you are the person authorized to manage the list of approved contributors under your company’s Corporate CLA.
+You are a _Corporate CLA manager_ (CCLA manager) if you are the person authorized to manage the list of approved contributors under your company’s Corporate CLA.
 With this responsibility, you use EasyCLA to:

 * [Add companies to a project](Add-a-Company-to-a-Project.md).

 * [Whitelist contributors](Whitelist-Contributors.md).

-#### CLA Signatory
+#### Corporate CLA Signatory
-You are a _CLA signatory_ if you are authorized to sign contracts, such as the project’s CLA, on behalf of the company.
+You are a _Corporate CLA signatory_ (CCLA signatory) if you are authorized to sign contracts, such as the project’s CLA, on behalf of the company.
 With EasyCLA, you can:

 * [Sign a Corporate CLA on behalf of the company](Sign-a-Corporate-CLA-on-Behalf-of-the-Company.md)—as a signatory you need to have legal authority to sign documents on behalf of the company.